-Calciphylaxis is a rare, but serious, kidney complication.
-The condition causes calcium to build up inside the blood vessels of the fat and skin.
 Calciphylaxis is also called calcific uremic arteriolopathy.
-It’s most often seen in people with advanced chronic kidney disease (end-stage renal disease), or people with kidney failure who are on dialysis or have had a kidney transplant.
-In dialysis, a machine filters and purifies the blood because the kidneys are unable to do so on their own.
+It’s most often seen in people with advanced chronic kidney disease (end-stage renal disease), those with kidney failure who are on dialysis, or those who have had a kidney transplant.
+In dialysis, the machine filters and purifies the blood because the kidneys cannot do so independently.

 The main symptom of calciphylaxis includes skin lesions on the lower limbs or areas with higher fat content, such as the breasts, buttocks, and abdomen.
 The lesions eventually progress to extremely painful ulcers or nodules.
 These lesions are very difficult to heal.

 A person with calciphylaxis may have higher than normal levels of calcium (hypercalcemia) and phosphate (hyperphosphatemia) in the blood.
 They may also have symptoms of hyperparathyroidism.
 Hyperparathyroidism occurs when the parathyroid glands make too much parathyroid hormone (PTH).
 PTH helps regulate the levels of calcium, vitamin D, and phosphorus in your bones and blood.